RuslanRWX/maillog_events/README.md

 > Note: Sometimes, occur problems with install modules through pip.
 In most cases, it is enough to upgrade an operating system.
 >

-## 2. Configuration
+## Configuration

-2.1
 Configure the *maillog* daemon in the */etc/maillog/maillog.conf* file before starting it.

-Use following command or other console editor for configure it.
+Use the following command or other console editor to configure it.
 ```
 vim /etc/maillog/maillog.conf